-The Company acts as a financing company within the North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") group of companies ("the Group"); it has secured debt in issue and listed on the London Stock Exchange.
+The Company acts as a financing company within the North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") group of companies ("the Group"); it had secured debt in issue and listed on the London Stock Exchange during the year-ended 31 March 2022.
 Following the issue of the debt, the net proceeds were lent to its immediate parent company North West Electricity Networks (Holdings) Limited ("NWEN (Holdings)").